 Measurements and their designated abbreviations should be given according to the International System of Units (SI), but if the original measurements are made in non‑SI units, the actual values and the units should be given with SI equivalents inserted in parentheses.

 Abbreviations of statistical terms should conform to the sixth edition of the CBE Style Manual (which may be purchased from the Council of Biology Editors, 111 e.
 Wacker Drive, Suite 200, Chicago, IL 60601‑4298 USA).

 Numbers should be written as in the following examples: 1; 1.21; 1,000; 1,000,000.
 In scientific text, Arabic numerals should be used in preference to words when the number designates anything that can be counted or measured (e.g. 3 hypotheses, 7 samples).
 Ordinal numbers are treated in the same manner as cardinal numbers (e.g. 5th, 3rd).
 Numerals are also used to designate mathematical relationships such as ratios and multiplication factors (e.g. 5:1, 1000 times (or 1000×), 4-fold).

 One of the exceptions to the use of numerals is that numerals are not used to begin a sentence.
 The second exception is when 2 numeric expressions are adjacent in a sentence.
 The number easiest to express in words should be spelled out and the other left in numeric form.
-In general it is preferable to retain the numeric form with units of measurement.
+In general, it is preferable to retain the numeric form for units of measurement.